 Every detail of the room is carefully considered and many of the smaller decorative pieces, vessels, and bowls were bought in person at local stores around Portland.

 But all furniture and décor aside, some of Henderson's favorite parts of the room are the art.
 The large piece on the wall to the right of the bed is from MaryAnn Puls who loaned her amazing art for the styling the house.
 "If it wasn't going to cost several hundred dollars to create and ship it down to L.A. from Portland, I'd absolutely buy it and keep it," says Henderson.
-"Her work is so, so incredible along all the other artists' work we used throughout."
+"Her work is so, so incredible along with all the other artists' work we used throughout."
 That also includes pieces on this mantel by the talented Arielle Zamora.